dgaydukov/cert-aws/files/sa.md

 OpsWorks Stacks - manages apps and servers in aws and on-premises, you model your app as stack containing different layers (elb, rds, ec2).
 You run Chef recipes using Chef Solo to automate package installation/deployment/management of your stack.
 So it helps you provision/manage your app in aws using Chef solo installed in one of ec2.
-Difference with other platform
+Difference with other platform:
-* stacks - config management platform (using Chef to automate deployment/management, has less service coverage, just the most basic like vpc/iam/ec2/elb/cloudWatch)
+* stacks - config management platform (using Chef to automate deployment/management, has less service coverage, just the most basic like vpc/iam/ec2/elb/cloudWatch).
+Best practice to have separate stack for each env (dev/prod).
 * beanstalk - app management platform (you just upload code and beanstalk configure everything else use it's own CF templates)
 * cloudFormation - infra management platform
 OpsWorks Stacks create lifecycle events and on each of them some recipes could be executed (default events - setup/configure/deploy/undeploy/shutdown).